Skip to content

 • Tangible benefits and long-term impacts (Rq20)

-• Socio-economic and environmental effects (Rq21)
+• Wider socio-economic and environmental effects (Rq21)

-• Maintenance and expansion of services and activities (Rq24)
+• Maintenance and expansion strategy post-pilot (Rq24)

 🧱 Provide as complementary material